miaolz123/vue-markdown/README.md

 <vue-markdown>this is the default slot</vue-markdown>
 ```

-VueMarkdown has a default slot which used to write `markdown` source.
+VueMarkdown has a default slot which is used to write the `markdown` source.

-TIP: The default slot only render **once** at the beginning, and it will overwrite the prop of `source`!
+TIP: The default slot only renders **once** at the beginning, and it will overwrite the prop of `source`!

 # Props